BodenmillerGroup/cytoviewer/README.md

 ## Citation

-If you are using `cytoviewer` in your work, please cite the released preprint as:
+If you are using `cytoviewer` in your work, please cite the paper as:

 ```
-Lasse Meyer, Nils Eling, and Bernd Bodenmiller (2023). cytoviewer: an R/Bioconductor package for interactive
+Meyer, L., Eling, N., & Bodenmiller, B. (2024). cytoviewer: an R/Bioconductor package for interactive visualization
-visualization and exploration of highly multiplexed imaging data, biorxiv, doi.org/10.1101/2023.05.24.542115
+and exploration of highly multiplexed imaging data.
+BMC Bioinformatics, doi.org/10.1186/s12859-023-05546-z
 ```